caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthroughspellcheck.md

 |DATA|11|GPIO 17|

 ##### 433MHz Receiver (permanently)
 **NOTE:** If you are running the 7” Raspberry display setup, you will not be able to connect the receiver permanently since the display is using the same power supply pins.
-You will have to build (solder) yourself a Y-patch cable to fit into the display cover (A breadbord might not fit into the case).
+You will have to build (solder) yourself a Y- patchcable to fit into the display cover (A breadbord might not fit into the case).
 But be aware that a temporarily installation of the receiver will work as well for this setup.
 See section *433MHz Receiver (temporarily)*.

 |Receiver Pin|Raspberry pin number|Raspberry pin name|
 |---|---|---|